[Weglot_switcher]

 Lucas Muñoz Muñoz

-Highlighting local craftsmanship and materials, contributing knowledge ex situ, while taking into account consumption, pollution and the context with its social and cultural implications.
-This, in a nutshell, is the creative formula of Spanish designer Lucas Muñoz Muñoz.
-It's a formula this Madrid-born designer has imported to Alcova by creating a collection of five pieces from locally found scraps, such as laser-cut metal and kitchen marble.
-A lamp, a chair and a sofa make up the ensemble, complemented by a sound system, the designer's signature piece.
+Highlighting craftsmanship and local materials, bringing his on-site knowledge, while taking into account consumption, pollution, and the context with its social and cultural implications: this, in short, is the creative formula of Spanish designer Lucas Muñoz Muñoz.
+This Madrid native has brought this formula to Alcova, creating a collection of five pieces from locally sourced scraps, such as laser-cut metal and kitchen marble.
+A lamp, a chair, and a sofa make up this set, complemented by a... sound system, the designer's signature piece.

 AnanasAnanas is a culinary art studio founded by Verónica González and Elena Petrossian.
-Both design edible installations, culinary experiences accompanied by experimental tableware that encourage their audience to interact with food in a multi-sensory way.
-Their approach is more political than it seems, as demonstrated by their installation for Alcova Miami, denouncing the quantities of water wasted by agri-food production.
-Tangerines were placed on rotating stainless steel containers.
-These were placed in a pool, symbolizing the 66,000 liters of water needed to produce over 1,000 mandarins.
-The studio's way of underlining the importance of eating seasonally, and supporting local, sustainable farming systems.
+They design edible installations, culinary experiences accompanied by experimental tableware that encourage their audience to interact with food in a multisensory way.
+Their approach is more political than it initially appears, as demonstrated by their installation for Alcova Miami, which denounced the amount of water wasted by food production.
+Mandarins were placed on rotating stainless steel containers, which were then placed in a pool, symbolizing the more than 66,000 liters of water required to produce over 1,000 mandarins.
+This was the studio's way of highlighting the importance of eating seasonally and supporting local, sustainable agricultural systems.

 Studio HAOS